Psykotikism/Mutant_Tanks/INFORMATION.md

 			// Enable this ability.
 			// --
-			// Combine numbers in any order for different results.
+			// Add up numbers together for different results.
-			// Repeat the same number to increase its chances of being chosen.
-			// Character limit: 8
 			// --
-			// Empty: Pick randomly between 1-4.
+			// Minimum: 0
+			// Maximum: 15
+			// --
+			// 0: OFF
 			// 1: The Super Tank throws cars.
 			// 2: The Super Tank throws special infected.
-			// 3: The Super Tank throws itself.
+			// 4: The Super Tank throws itself.
-			// 4: The Super Tank throws Witches.
+			// 8: The Super Tank throws Witches.
 			"Ability Enabled"			"0"

 			// Display a message whenever the ability activate/deactivate.
 			// --
-			// Combine numbers in any order for different results.
+			// Add up numbers together for different results.
-			// Character limit: 4
 			// --
+			// Minimum: 0
+			// Maximum: 15
+			// --
-			// Empty: OFF
+			// 0: OFF
 			// 1: Display message only when "Ability Enabled" is set to 1.
 			// 2: Display message only when "Ability Enabled" is set to 2.
-			// 3: Display message only when "Ability Enabled" is set to 3.
+			// 4: Display message only when "Ability Enabled" is set to 3.
-			// 4: Display message only when "Ability Enabled" is set to 4.
+			// 8: Display message only when "Ability Enabled" is set to 4.
 			"Ability Message"			"0"

 			// The Super Tank throws these cars.
 			// --
-			// Combine numbers in any order for different results.
+			// Add up numbers together for different results.
-			// Repeat the same number to increase its chances of being chosen.
-			// Character limit: 6
 			// --
+			// Minimum: 0
+			// Maximum: 7
+			// --
-			// Empty: Pick randomly between 1-3.
+			// 0 OR 7: Pick randomly between the 3 cars.
 			// 1: Small car with a big hatchback.
 			// 2: Car that looks like a Chevrolet Impala SS.
-			// 3: Car that looks like a Sixth Generation Chevrolet Impala.
+			// 4: Car that looks like a Sixth Generation Chevrolet Impala.
-			"Throw Car Options"			"123"
+			"Throw Car Options"			"0"

 			// The Super Tank has this many chances out of 100.0% to trigger the ability.
 			// --